-Despite this ferment, widely accepted standards or guidelines for the professional evaluation of these types of projects have not yet emerged to accommodate these widespread changes.
-Digital scholarship receives varying levels of formal recognition when scholars are hired or evaluated for tenure or promotion.
-That disconnect, in turn, discourages scholars at all levels from taking full advantage of the new capacities that surround us.
+Despite this ferment, broadly accepted guidelines for the professional evaluation of digital scholarship have not yet emerged.
+Digital innovation receives widely varying levels of formal recognition when scholars are hired or evaluated for tenure or promotion.
+That disconnect between emerging practice and the evaluation of that practice discourages scholars at all levels from engaging with the new capacities.
+It also prevents the profession, and the departments in which it is grounded, from creatively confronting ways in which historical knowledge increasingly will be created and communicated.